 Subject Subject Name Marks Lectures Credits

 Code

 UCOG104 Principles of Insurance (GE1) 100 60 4

 To introduce to students the concepts in risk management and insurance and practices in Life and General insurance.

-CO1 Elaborate on the various types of risks.
+CO1 Evaluate the types of risks and methods to handle risks.

-CO2 Explain nature and principles of Insurance.
+CO2 Elaborate on insurance and principles of insurance.